...And Then There Were Three...

-The album received mixed reviews from critics, but reached on the UK Albums Chart and on the US Billboard 200.
-The lead single "Follow You Follow Me" became their highest charting at that point, reaching in the UK and in the US.
-The album was certified platinum by the Recording Industry Association of America (RIAA) in 1988 for selling one million copies in the US.
-To further promote it, Genesis toured worldwide with live guitarist Daryl Stuermer and drummer Chester Thompson, both of whom would become mainstays of the band's touring lineup for the next three decades.
-The album was remixed in 2007 as part of the Genesis 1976–1982 box set in 5.1 surround sound and a new stereo mix by Nick Davis.
+The album was recorded in the Netherlands and mixed at Trident Studios in London, under the direction of the band and producer David Hentschel.
+With Hackett gone, Rutherford took on all studio guitar duties, which significantly simplified the group's arrangements.
+The new songwriting approach yielded the band's first major global hit single, "Follow You Follow Me", which became their highest charting at that point, reaching in the UK and in the US.
+The single broadened their demographic appeal and helped bridge the gap between their traditional fan base and mainstream pop audiences.

+Upon release, ...And Then There Were Three... received mixed reviews from critics.
+Traditionalists lamented the loss of complex progressive textures, while others praised the group's newfound pop accessibility.
+Despite the critical divide, the album achieved substantial commercial success, peaking at in the UK and became the band's highest-charting album in the US at the time, reaching and earning a platinum certification for selling one million copies.
+The subsequent 1978 world tour was their first with live guitarist Daryl Stuermer, and cemented their status as a major arena act, establishing the commercial blueprint that would define their massive stadium success throughout the 1980s.
+The album was reissued in 2007 with a new stereo and 5.1 surround sound mix and bonus material as part of the Genesis 1976–1982 box set.

 Production

 Background

 In July 1977, the Genesis line-up of drummer and vocalist Phil Collins, keyboardist Tony Banks, bassist Mike Rutherford, guitarist Steve Hackett, and touring drummer Chester Thompson completed their tour in support of their eighth studio album, Wind & Wuthering.
 The band proceeded to edit and mix their second live album, Seconds Out, in August 1977, during which time Hackett left the band to pursue a solo career.
 Already having released one solo album in 1975, Voyage of the Acolyte, Hackett had become increasingly frustrated by the band's lack of interest in his ideas.
 Further, since Genesis had recently performed at Madison Square Garden, Hackett felt the group had reached its pinnacle and thus he had no reason to continue performing with them.
 His departure was not made public until 8 October, when Collins, Banks, and Rutherford were promoting Seconds Out.
 The trio were confident they could carry on, as they had formed the backbone of several Genesis classics, including the "Apocalypse in 9/8" section of "Supper's Ready", the instrumental part of "The Cinema Show" and the basics of A Trick of the Tail (written while Hackett was working on his first solo album).
 They also agreed not to hire a replacement for Hackett, choosing instead to perform all instrumental work on their albums themselves going forward.